By Mary Luz Mejia | Published: September 2, 2025 | Updated: April 29, 2026

 Want to eat the way the locals in Dominica do?
 Try one of these local hot spots and do just that:

 If you're the adventurous sort, look out for “manicou” — a fire-smoked opossum stew seasoned with spices and scotch bonnet peppers, served with rice and root veg.
-Or stick with a Creole favorite, like callaloo soup made with the leaves of the callaloo plant, vegetables and broth for a herb and spice-inflected taste of the Caribbean in a bowl.
+Or stick with a Creole favorite, like callaloo soup made with the leaves of the callaloo plant, vegetables and broth for an herb- and spice-inflected taste of the Caribbean in a bowl.

 Located in the Windward Antilles, Saint Lucia offers a vibrant fusion of French, African and Indian culinary traditions.
 With the iconic Pitons and dramatic coastlines, Saint Lucia is often called one of the most beautiful islands in the Caribbean.

-Though it was sighted by various explorers throughout the 1500s, the St. Lucia we know today wasn't inhabited by any Europeans until the 1600s, when the crew of a British ship that was blown off course on the way to Guyana ended up stranded there.
+Though various explorers sighted it throughout the 1500s, the St. Lucia we know today wasn't inhabited by any Europeans until the 1600s, when the crew of a British ship that was blown off course on the way to Guyana ended up stranded there.
 They eventually left under threat of constant attacks by some of the indigenous tribes.

 This only served to start a series of invasions and counter-invasions between France and England that lasted almost 300 years, until St. Lucia began forming its own representative government in the early 1920s.
 It remained strongly connected to the U.K., however, and only gained full independence in 1979.

 Unlike some of its nearby neighbors, St. Lucian culture has a strong English influence in addition to French, Indian and West African influences.
-English remains its official language, though Creole, or French patois, is also heard across the island.
-Similarly, the cuisine of St. Lucia leans more towards that found in other commonwealth Caribbean nations such as Dominica, Jamaica, St. Vincent and Trinidad.
+English remains the official language, though Creole, or French patois, is also heard across the island.
+Similarly, the cuisine of St. Lucia leans more toward that found in other commonwealth Caribbean nations such as Dominica, Jamaica, St. Vincent and Trinidad.

 Here, scotch bonnet peppers abound, rice and peas — beans actually — can be found everywhere and curries are popular thanks to the influence of the Indo-Caribbean population.